janstrng/Evaluating-IoT-devices/Framework.md

 ### Scoring system

 The scoring system we choose to use for evaluating the IoT devices will be an qualitative risk matrix.
 There is a few reasons why we have chosen this excact method of evaluting the results.
-Here are some important points with a risk matrix is multiple, and some of these are;
+Here are some important points with the risk matrix:
 - We have used the risk matrix multiple times before with success.
 We find it easy to understand, and very useful.
 - the matrix identifies project risks
 - The matrix shows, and identifies the risk criteria without any unnecessary advanced method